Wealthify doesn't support your browser

 Learn about how ethical funds work

-In addition to screening out companies and activities, many ethical funds will proactively seek out organisations that are striving to have a positive impact on the environment and society.
-And to ensure that companies they invest in maintain high ethical standards, fund managers will monitor and assess their practices.
-They’ll look at a large range of things like how much waste they produce, how well they treat their staff, and how transparent they are with their stakeholders and shareholders.
+And to ensure that the companies they invest in maintain high ethical standards, fund managers will monitor and assess their practices.
+They will consider a large range of factors, like how much waste they produce, how well they treat their staff, and how transparent they are with their stakeholders and shareholders.

-If you're looking for the best ethical funds, make sure you do your research before you get started.
+So, if you're looking for the best ethical funds, make sure you do your research before you get started.

 It’s often assumed that ethical investing offers less choice, but the truth is that there are hundreds of ethical investments available on many different financial markets, meaning you don’t have to put all your eggs in the same basket.
-Just like standard investing, you can mitigate risk by spreading your money across assets and regions.

 Consider opening an ISA

 If you’re interested in investing ethically, consider doing it in a tax-efficient way.
 It’s not always well-known, but you can invest responsibly with a Stocks & Shares ISA.
-If you opt for this route, you won’t pay tax on any earnings you receive, so you get to keep more of your returns whilst doing your bit for the future.
+In fact, many investment services, like Wealthify, offer an ethical Stocks and Shares ISA.

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.